Sovendus-GmbH/sovendus-integration-settings-ui/README.md

 ## Contributing

-If you want to contribute or report issues, please follow these steps:
+If you want to contribute or report issues, please follow these steps in our developer guide here: [Developer Guide](./readme-dev.md)

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push your branch to your fork.
-4. Create a pull request to the main repository.

-See our developer guide here: [Developer Guide](./readme-dev.md)